A 97,000-gallon red wine leak made its way into a Northern California river

 The spill has since been stopped and 20% of it has been contained, but an estimated 46,000 to 96,000 gallons have leaked into the Russian River, the report said.
 The Russian River originates in Mendocino County and flows into the Pacific Ocean north of the San Francisco Bay.

-There have been no report of fish deaths, but the acidity of the wine is likely to kill insects the fish feed on, said Don McEnhill the executive director of Russian Riverkeeper.
+There have been no reports of fish deaths, but the acidity of the wine is likely to kill insects the fish feed on, said Don McEnhill the executive director of Russian Riverkeeper.

 CNN has reached out to Rodney Strong Vineyards, Sonoma County and Sonoma County Water Agency for additional information.

-Rodney Strong spokesman Chris O'Gorman told KTLA Thursday that the winery is conducting an internal investigation and is cooperating with authorities.
+Rodney Strong spokesman Chris O'Gorman told CNN affiliate KGO Thursday that the winery is conducting an internal investigation and is cooperating with authorities.

-"We are deeply concerned and are doing everything in our power to protect our waterways," he said.
+"We are deeply, deeply concerned about this leak and protecting our waterways here in Sonoma County," he said.

 Related Content